 - Kif in Futurama.
-In one episode, he ends up accidentally touching Leela when his gloves come off and gets impregnated by her (his species reproduces by touch).
-Although the wearing of gloves is simply down to part of the uniform he and Capt.
+In one episode, he ends up accidentally touching Leela when his gloves come off and gets impregnated by her (Kif's species reproduces by touch).
+Although the wearing of gloves is simply down to part of the uniforms he and Capt.
 Brannigan wear.

 - Krumm in Aaahh!!!
 Real Monsters carries his eyeballs in his hands; his father has an eyeball in one hand and a black glove on the other (probably implying Krumm's father literally lost an eye and the black glove serves as an eyepatch).

 - Harold Lloyd lost a finger in an on set accident early in his career and had to wear a prosthetic glove for the rest of it.